TolisChal/beautiful-jekyll/aboutme.md

 My name is Chalkis Apostolos.

 - I live in Athens, Greece
-- I am MSc Student at Informatics & Telecommunications,
+- I a PhD Student in Computational Geometry, at Informatics & Telecommunications,
 National and Kapodistrian University of Athens
+- This period I work on a [GSoC 2018 project](https://tolischal.github.io/GSoC2018/) on volume computation and sampling in high dimensions